alvarosabu/slidev-theme-penguin/example.md

 # What is Slidev?

-Slidev is a slides maker and presenter designed for developers, consist of the following features
+Slidev is a slides maker and presenter designed for developers `devs`, consist of the following features

 - 📝 **Text-based** - focus on the content with Markdown, and then style them later
 - 🎨 **Themable** - theme can be shared and used with npm packages